-On May 4, 2020, Governor Laura Kelly will lift the statewide "Safer at Home" order and allow Kansas communities to begin phased reopening by issuing a statewide executive order (EO) to begin Phase One of the "Ad Astra: A Plan to Reopen Kansas".
+On May 4, 2020, Governor Laura Kelly lifted the statewide "Safer at Home" order and allow Kansas communities to begin phased reopening by issuing a statewide executive order (EO) to begin Phase One of the "Ad Astra: A Plan to Reopen Kansas".

 The State will set the regulatory baseline in each phase of this framework, with Kansas local governments retaining authority to impose additional restrictions that are in the best interest of the health of their respective residents, consistent with the de-centralized public health system outlined in Kansas law.
-For example, if a county decides to impose a local "Safer at Home" order beyond May 4th or impose additional restrictions not outlined in the EO, they are permitted to do so under certain conditions.
+For example, if a county decides to impose a local order or impose additional restrictions not outlined in the EO, they are permitted to do so under certain conditions.
 Local governments do not have to apply or submit requests to the state to institute any equal or more restrictive standards.
 Local governments that choose not to impose any additional restrictions are required to operate within the regulatory baseline of the Governor's EO for each phase.